13 Visualising data with ggplot2

 interestingly the color is not what we wanted.
 Actually, what happened

-was, that when we mapped color aesthetic inside aes()
+was, that when we mapped color aesthetic inside aes(), ggplot2 created

 a new variable on the fly, and then mapped it with the aesthetic and